-Using VOX built in to a transceiver is generally a bad idea.
-This is designed for voice operation and will keep the transmitter on about a half second after the transmit audio has ended.
+(d) VOX built in to radio.

+Generally not a good idea.
+The VOX circuits are designed for voice operation and will keep the transmitter on about a half second after the transmit audio has ended.
 This is much too long.
-Others will probably start transmitting before you stop.
+Others will probably start transmitting after your transmit audio has stopped but your transmitter is still on.